wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 | hk-lnet-map-to-west-us | 23.2.2.2  | 10.1.0.0/16   | While creating the Local Network give a placeholder gateway address.
 The real gateway address is filled once the gateway is created.
 Make sure the address space exactly matches the respective remote VNET; in this case the VNET created in the China North region. |

-###Step 3: Map “Local” network to the respective VNETs
+###Step 3: Map "Local" network to the respective VNETs
-From the Azure Management Portal, select each vnet, click “Configure”, check “Connect to the local network”, and select the Local Networks per the following details:
+From the Azure Management Portal, select each vnet, click "Configure", check "Connect to the local network", and select the Local Networks per the following details:

 | Virtual Network | Local Network |